What Is Scapular Dyskinesis?

 Winged or asymmetric scapula

-Visible prominence of the medial border or inferior angle of the scapula, especially during arm elevation or lowering.
+Visible prominence of the scapula's medial border or inferior angle, especially during arm elevation or lowering.

 - 04